platformsh/platformsh-docs/sites/upsun/src/development/variables/_index.md

 **Example:**

-For a relationship named ``database`` to a service named `postgresl`, the following environment variables are automatically generated in your `app` container:
+For a relationship named ``database`` to a service named `postgresl`, the following environment variables are automatically generated in your `myapp` container:

 ```bash
 DATABASE_URL=pgsql://main:main@postgresql.internal:5432/main